News / Analysis

-The Times reports that the UK may compromise on the fisheries issue in return for EU concessions on regulatory alignment demands.
+The Times reports that the UK may compromise on the fisheries issue in The benefit one receives on an investment. for EU concessions on regulatory alignment demands.

 US markets mainly ignored continuing anti-racism violence, yesterday, the DOW and S&P adding a 1/3 % each and the NASDAQ 2/3.

-Reuters reports that listed companies sold over $60bn worth of shares in May as the market rallied on post-corona glee.
+Reuters reports that listed companies sold over $60bn worth of shares in May as the A location or entity where people and entities can negotiate and trade assets of value. rallied on post-corona glee.

 Despite Markit’s flat manufacturing PMI, the ISM reading came in below expectations at 43.1 – an improvement on April.

 Construction spending contracted by 2.9% in April, better than the expected 6.5.

 Oil is trending at 35.69 after losing, then gaining about a dollar and a ½ early in the Asian session, as OPEC+ prepares to meet later this week.